The Best Mods For The Witcher 3: Wild Hunt

 Auto Apply Oils

-This is a very useful mod, because sometimes you just forget about Oils altogether.
-This will automatically detect the enemies that are around you, and apply the correct oil for the job.
+Applying oils automatically is a handy mod because sometimes you forget about Oils altogether.
+This add-on automatically detects the enemies that are around you and uses the correct oil for the job.

 Sezon Burz Witcher's Gear

-A really nice set of gear, based on the book Storm Season.
-Fits in with the style of the game perfectly, and comes in different level and power options so you can wear it all the way through your playthrough.
+A beautiful set of gear, based on the book Storm Season.
+Fits in with the style of the game perfectly, and comes in different level and power options so you can wear it through your playthrough.